junxit/us-congress-bills-114/bill.md

 >       - **(i)** during a counseling session conducted in person;
 >       - **(ii)** online, with the individual acknowledging receipt of the information; or
 >       - **(iii)** through the use of the online counseling tool described in subsection (n)(1)(B).
->     - **(B)** *Use of interactive programs* In the case of institutions not using the online counseling tool described in subsection (n)(1)(B), the Secretary shall require such institutions to carry out the requirements of subparagraph (A) through the use of interactive programs, during an annual counseling session that is in-person or online, that test the individual’s understanding of the terms and conditions of the Federal Pell Grant or loan awarded to the student, using simple and understandable language and clear formatting.
+>     - **(B)** *Use of interactive programs* In the case of institutions not using the online counseling tool described in subsection (n)(1)(B), the Secretary shall require such institutions to carry out the requirements of subparagraph (A) through the use of interactive programs, during an annual counseling session that is in-person or online, that test the individual’s understanding of the terms and conditions of the Federal Pell Grant or loan awarded to the individual, using simple and understandable language and clear formatting.
 >   - **(2)** *All individuals* The information to be provided under paragraph (1)(A) to each individual receiving counseling under this subsection shall include the following:
->     - **(A)** An explanation of how the student may budget for typical educational expenses and a sample budget based on the cost of attendance for the institution.
+>     - **(A)** An explanation of how the individual may budget for typical educational expenses and a sample budget based on the cost of attendance for the institution.
 >     - **(B)** An explanation that an individual has a right to annually request a disclosure of information collected by a consumer reporting agency pursuant to section 612(a) of the Fair Credit Reporting Act (15 U.S.C.
 1681j(a)).
->     - **(C)** Based on the most recent data available from the American Community Survey available from the Department of Commerce, the estimated average income and percentage of employment in the State of domicile of the borrower for persons with—
+>     - **(C)** Based on the most recent data available from the American Community Survey available from the Department of Commerce, the estimated average income and percentage of employment in the State of domicile of the individual for individuals with—
 >       - **(i)** a high school diploma or equivalent;
 >       - **(ii)** some post-secondary education without completion of a degree or certificate; and
 >       - **(iii)** a bachelor’s degree.